 Purpose: To ensure Youth participants meet WIOA income eligibility, documentation, and verification requirements for participants, and provide procedures for assisting youth candidates with services when they are identified with significant barriers to success in completing education, securing jobs, and/or keeping employment.

-Reference: WIOA Chapter 2—Youth Workforce Investment Activities; WDB-83 Policy 100-14-02: Youth “Needs Additional Assistance” Defined; WDB-83 Policy 200-21-04: Standard Operating Procedures for Initial Assessment of Skill Levels, Aptitudes, Abilities, and Supportive Service Needs; WDB-83 Policy 200-23-03: Standard Operating Procedures for Provision of Referrals to/from Partners; WDB-83 Policy 200-28-10: Standard Operating Procedures for Provision of Supportive Services or Assistance; WDB-83 Policy 200-30: Standard Operating Procedures for Provision of Assistance in Finding Non-WIOA Training Financial Aid; WDB-83 Policy 200-33-04: Participants; WIOA Final Rule Sec.
+Reference: WIOA Chapter 2—Youth Workforce Investment Activities; WDB-83 Policy 100-14-02: Youth “Needs Additional Assistance” Defined; WDB-83 Policy 200-21-04: Standard Operating Procedures for Initial Assessment of Skill Levels, Aptitudes, Abilities, and Supportive Service Needs; WDB-83 Policy 200-23-03: Standard Operating Procedures for Provision of Referrals to/from Partners; WDB-83 Policy 200-28-10: Standard Operating Procedures for Provision of Supportive Services or Assistance; WDB-83 Policy 200-30: Standard Operating Procedures for Provision of Assistance in Finding Non-WIOA Training Financial Aid; WDB-83 Policy 200-33-04: Guidance on Progressive Discipline of WIOA Participants; WIOA Final Rule Sec.
 681.450; TEGL 23-14; TEGL 09-22

 Background: From WIOA SEC.
 123. ELIGIBLE PROVIDERS OF YOUTH WORKFORCE INVESTMENT ACTIVITIES: EXCEPTIONS. —A local board may award grants or contracts on a sole-source basis if such board determines there is an insufficient number of eligible providers of youth workforce investment activities in the local area involved (such as a rural area) for grants and contracts to be awarded on a competitive basis under subsection (a).